Quantum-state engineering in cavity magnomechanics formed by two-dimensional magnetic materials: Phonon squeezing

 \section{Phonon squeezing}

-We first explore the quantum effect of the phonon in the steady state.
+We first explore the quantum effect of the steady-state phonon.
 To gain some insight, we analytically derive the steady-state phonon number.
-Via adiabatically eliminating the photon and magnon modes from Eq. \eqref{maseq} under $\gamma _{m},\gamma _{c}\gg\gamma _{b}$ \cite{PhysRevLett.121.203601}, we obtain a reduced master equation of the phonon \cite{PhysRevA.92.062311,Wilson-Rae_2008,SupplementalMaterial}
+Via adiabatically eliminating the photon and magnon modes from Eq. (\ref{maseq}) under $\gamma _{m},\gamma _{c}\gg\gamma _{b}$ \cite{PhysRevLett.121.203601}, we obtain a reduced master equation of the phonon \cite{PhysRevLett.103.063005,PhysRevA.92.062311} (see \ref{red-mast})